Accounting and tax in Italy

 - Banks, stock broking companies, fund management companies, regulated financial institutions.

-The audit of the financial statements (“revisione legale dei conti”) shall be performed in accordance to the Italian Law (Art.
-2409 bis of the Italian Civil Code) and the auditing standards issued by the Italian Institute of Chartered Accountant (CNDCEC, Consiglio Nazionale dei Dottori Commercialisti ed Esperti Contabili) which equate with the International Standards on Auditing (ISAs) issued by the International Federation of Accountants (IFAC).
+The audit of the financial statements (“revisione legale dei conti”) shall be performed in accordance with the Italian Law (Art.
+2409 bis of the Italian Civil Code) and the auditing standards issued by the Italian Institute of Chartered Accountant (CNDCEC, Consiglio Nazionale dei Dottori Commercialisti ed Esperti Contabili) which is equal to the International Standards on Auditing (ISAs) issued by the International Federation of Accountants (IFAC).

 In addition, before being applicable, the Italian auditing standards need to be approved by the Italian Stock Exchange Authority, CONSOB (Commissione Nazionale per le Società e la Borsa).

-In Italy, an audit can be performed by the Board of Statutory Auditors (“Collegio Sindacale”) that may be in charge of both supervision of compliance with the law and the Articles of Association and with the statutory audit of the financial statements.
+In Italy, an audit can be performed by the Board of Statutory Auditors (“Collegio Sindacale”).
+They may oversee both supervision of compliance with the law and the Articles of Association, and the statutory audit of the financial statements.

-The separation of these two tasks is compulsory for listed companies and companies required to prepare consolidated financial statements.
+Separating of these two tasks is compulsory for listed companies, and companies must prepare consolidated financial statements.

-Contact us for more information about accounting and tax in Italy.
+Contact our team of accountants in Italy for more information about accounting and tax in Italy.